-An instruments issued by a Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument the purchase, sale, issue or cancellation of the Company's own equity instruments.
-Dividend paid on equity instruments are directly reduced from equity.
+An instruments issued by a Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.

 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
 Equity instruments issued by the Company are recognised at the proceeds received, net of direct issue costs.